Doe (1782 ship): Career

 Captain Irving died on 24 December; at the age of 32.
 He was the sixth, and last, crew member to die on the voyage.
 The chief mate had died about a month earlier, on 28 November.
 The second mate had been discharged on 25 May.
 Consequently it was the third mate, James Bailey, who had tried to escape the ship before it had left England, that brought the ship back.

-Ellen arrived at Trinidad and Tobago on 11 January 1792 with 206 captives, for a 19% mortality rate on the Middle Passage.
+Ellen arrived at Trinidad and Tobago on 11 January 1792, with 206 captives, for a 19% mortality rate on the Middle Passage.
 She sailed on 30 March and arrived back at Liverpool on 15 May.
 She had left Liverpool with 16 crew members and had suffered six crew deaths on her voyage.

-6th enslaving voyage (1792–loss): Captain Molyneux sailed from Liverpool in October 1792.
+6th voyage transporting enslaved people (1792–loss): Captain Molyneux sailed from Liverpool in October 1792.

 Fate

 The French captured Ellen as she was approaching the West Indies and took her and her captives into Les Cayes.

 In 1793, 17 British enslaving ships were lost.
 Nine of those were lost in the Middle Passage, sailing between Africa and the West Indies.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.